cherenkov-plenoscope/corsika_primary/README.md

 ./corsika_install/install.py --install_path corsika --username=<CORSIKA-username> --password=<CORSIKA-password> --resource_path ./corsika_install/resources
 ```
 This installs both the original CORSIKA 7.56, and our modified CORSIKA-primary to the ```install_path```.
-For CORSIKA's credentials (`username` and `password`) follow the instructions on: https://www.ikp.kit.edu/corsika/index.php.
-Drop the CORSIKA-team an email, and express your interest in CORSIKA to learn about cosmic-rays and air-showers.
-They will send you an email back with the credentials.
-They will not spam you.
+For CORSIKA's credentials (`username` and `password`), drop the [CORSIKA-team](https://www.ikp.kit.edu/corsika/index.php) an email, and express your interest in CORSIKA to learn about cosmic-rays and air-showers.
+They will send you the credentials.

 This mod allows you to control the: